awsdocs/aws-lambda-developer-guide/doc_source/monitoring-functions-access-metrics.md

-# Monitoring functions in the AWS Lambda console<a name="monitoring-functions-access-metrics"></a>
+# Monitoring functions on the Lambda console<a name="monitoring-functions-access-metrics"></a>

-AWS Lambda monitors functions on your behalf and sends metrics to Amazon CloudWatch\.
+Lambda monitors functions on your behalf and sends metrics to Amazon CloudWatch\.
 The Lambda console creates monitoring graphs for these metrics and shows them on the **Monitoring** page for each Lambda function\.

 This page describes the basics of using the Lambda console to view function metrics, including total requests, duration, and error rates\.